Return to the BUILD

 The Cylinder Head Cover and the Distributor

-Slide the tab of the Distributor Base (with the cylinder shape pointing down) through this hole of the Engine Cylinder Head (from the previous issue), and secure with one (1) CM screw.
+Slide the tab of the Distributor Base (with the cylinder shape pointing down) through this hole of the Engine Cylinder Head (from the previous phase), and secure with one (1) CM screw.

 Even when the screw is tight, this part can be moved around a bit.
 Try to keep it perpendicular to the cylinder head.
 This is also your friendly reminder to try using 3-in-One Oil on all screws going into metal: